How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 \subsection{Stationary mean population activity}

-We first analyze the fixed-point solutions $\bar h(t)=\bar h_0$, $\sigma^2(t)=\sigma_0^2$ and $\xi(t)=0$ of the deterministic system when the noise terms in Eq.~\eqref{eq:meso_main} are set to zero and the external drive is constant, $\muext(t) =\mu_0$.
+We first calculate the fixed-points $\bar h(t)=\bar h_0$, $\sigma^2(t)=\sigma_0^2$ and $\xi(t)=0$ of the deterministic system when the noise terms in Eq.~\eqref{eq:meso_main} are set to zero and the external drive is constant, $\muext(t) =\mu_0$.
 In the following, we assume an inhibitory network ($w<0$) balanced with a positive external drive $\mu_0>0$.
-In this case, the system exhibits a unique fixed point as shown in the Appendix, Sec~\ref{sec:unique_FP}.
+In this case, the system exhibits a unique fixed point as shown in the Appendix, Sec.~\ref{sec:unique_FP}.
 If the fluctuations are sufficiently small and the fixed point is stable, the quantity $r_0:=F(h_0,\sigma_0^2)$ then provides an approximation of the mean stationary population activity (or equivalently, the mean stationary firing rate of neurons).
-At equilibrium, the noiseless version of Eq.~\eqref{eq:meso_main} gives
+At equilibrium, \rot{the input potential $h_0$ is given by the} fixed-point equation